npodonnell/MicroCipher/README.md

 ---

-**<span style="color:red">This cryptosystem is very simple and has no mechanism for message authentication or key reuse protection.
-DO NOT use it for any purpose other than acedemic !!</span>**
+<span style="color:red">This cryptosystem is very simple and has no mechanism for message authentication or key reuse protection,  in addition the cipher itself has not had any rigourous mathematical analysis.
+DO NOT use it for any purpose other than acedemic !!</span>

 ## Modes Of Operation